Updated May 10, 2023

-2. Explain a few new features of iOS 11?
+Q2.
+Explain a few new features of iOS 11.

-- In iOS 11, users now have the ability to send money to their friends using Apple Pay feature.
+- IOS 11, users can send money to their friends using the Apple Pay feature.

 - In iOS 11, Apple has introduced an updated version of Siri with substantial improvements to its previous versions.
-The new version of Siri will now offer multiple search results and multiple languages translations support in real time.
+The new version of Siri will now offer multiple search results and multiple languages translation support in real-time.

 - The newly redesigned control center in iOS 11 will now offer the 3D Touch support functionality.

-- In iOS11, users will be able to sync the message app across different iOS devices.
-So, if the user deletes a message through iPhone then the same will also be deleted from the synced iPad and Mac and vice-versa.
+- In iOS11, users can sync the messaging app across different iOS devices.
+So, if the user deletes a message through iPhone, the same will also be deleted from the synced iPad and Mac and vice-versa.

 In the case of viewDidLoad, this is mainly called when the hierarchy loading process for the view controller has been completed and the records have been loaded into memory successfully.
-Developers can override this method to process extra initialization process on views which were implemented from nib files.
+Developers can override this method to process the extra initialization on views implemented from nib files.

-In the case of viewDidAppear, this is mainly called when the animation process which is involved in the initial view appearance, has been completed.
-Developers can override this method to implement different tasks which do not interfere with the ongoing animation view process.
-So, when there is a rapid change in data or view the animation process, then viewDidAppear is normally the favorable method to implement the system functionalities.
+In the case of viewDidAppear, this is mainly called when the animation process, which is involved in the initial view appearance, has been completed.
+Developers can override this method to implement tasks that do not interfere with the ongoing animation view process.
+So, when there is a rapid change in data or view of the animation process, viewDidAppear is an excellent method to implement the system functionalities.

-4. Explain Completion Handler and Blocks from an iOS perspective?
+Q4.
+Explain Completion Handler and Blocks from an iOS perspective.

-Completion Handler is mainly the approach which is used to process the callback functionality using blocks.
-Among the different parameters implemented in a method, the completion handler should always remain as the last parameter in the list.
+Among the different parameters implemented in a method, the completion handler should always remain the last parameter in the list.

-5. Explain StoryBoard and Programmatic UIView from an iOS perspective?
+Q5.
+Explain StoryBoard and Programmatic UIView from an iOS perspective.

-In the case of Programmatic UIView, it generally possesses a bit longer and tedious approach than StoryBoard.
-Here it gives the steadier response to the current code and the corresponding views based on the system functionality.
-It also develops branch approach to the entre codes present and thus becomes more easily unit testable.
+In the case of Programmatic UIView, it generally possesses a bit longer and more tedious approach than StoryBoard.
+Here it gives a steadier response to the current code and the corresponding views based on the system functionality.
+It also develops a branching approach to the fundamental principles present and thus becomes more easily unit testable.